Associate Principal Lecturer, Institute of Childhood and Education, Leeds Trinity University

 I have worked with multi-talented people throughout my career and it feels great to be able to teach the next generation of teachers.

-Why did you choose to study at Leeds Trinity?
+Why I chose to study at Leeds Trinity

 I was aware of the outstanding reputation that Leeds Trinity had for training teachers and being based locally meant it was also very convenient.

 My favourite student memories